A Delicious Tomato Galette Finished with Wanderlust Sea Salt Blend

 From Our Kitchen

 Galettes are meant to be imperfect.
 Uneven edges, bubbling tomatoes, rustic folds — that’s where the beauty lives.
-Let the oven do the work, let the kitchen warm up, and don’t rush the process.
+Let the oven do the work and don't rush the process.

 Serve warm with a spoonful of pesto, a simple green salad, or a glass of red wine.
-It’s a reminder that even in the coldest months, good food still has a way of transporting you — just a little.
+It's a reminder that good food has a way of bringing people together and turning everyday ingredients into something memorable.

 And don’t skip the final pinch of Wanderlust Blend.
 That finishing crunch is what brings the whole thing back into focus.

-Winter tomatoes benefit from a little extra care.
-Salting them first draws out excess moisture and helps concentrate their flavor, making them far more satisfying once baked.
-If you have access to cherry or greenhouse tomatoes, those work beautifully here.
+Tomatoes benefit from a little extra care.
+Salting them first draws out excess moisture and helps concentrate their flavor, making them even more flavorful once baked.
+If you have access to heirloom, cherry, roma, or greenhouse tomatoes, they all work beautifully in this recipe.

 Flavor Feature